Callisto Protocol Best Weapons & Upgrades [All 7]

 Riot Gun (Image Credits Exputer)

-Kicking things off with the Riot Gun, it’s known to be a primary weapon, and it is described to be a two-handed shotgun that is essentially designed for riot suppression.
-One of the main reasons why it is ranked so high is simply because of the sheer amount of damage that it is able to deal against enemies.
+Kicking things off with the Riot Gun, it’s known to be a primary weapon, and it is described as a two-handed shotgun essentially designed for riot suppression.
+One of the main reasons it is ranked so high is simply the sheer amount of damage it can deal against enemies.

-With a base ammo capacity of 4, it already becomes pretty viable in combat, and it also has pretty good stability whenever it is being wielded by players in any kind of battle.
+With a base ammo capacity of 4, it already becomes pretty viable in combat, and it also has pretty good stability whenever players are wielding it in any kind of battle.
 If you bring it in combat and are being hoarded by enemies, you can surely know the Riot Gun will have your back, as its alt-fire can take out any kind of enemy with little to no effort.

 Skunk Gun